Sustainalyzer/ecis26-online-appendix/README.md

 # Online Appendix: Sustainalyzer (ECIS 2026 Submission)

 This repository contains the supplementary methodological details for the paper "Sustainalyzer – An Analysis Tool for Sustainability Communication on Social Media", addressing the space limitations of the conference format.
-Concretely, the following details are adressed:
+Concretely, the following details are addressed:

 * [1.
 Systematic Literature Review Overview](#1-systematic-literature-review-overview)
 * [2.
 Expert Interviews Overview](#2-expert-interviews-overview)